sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 So, how many degrees of freedom do we have?
-As you might expect the *df* associated with the model is closely tied to the number of predictors that we’ve included.
+As you might expect the *df* associated with the model is closely tied to the number of predictors that we have included.
 In fact, it turns out that *df*\ :sub:`mod` = *K*.
 For the residuals the total degrees of freedom is *df*\ :sub:`res` = *N* - *K* - 1.

-Now that we’ve got our mean square values we can calculate an *F*-statistic like this:
+Now that we have got our mean square values we can calculate an *F*-statistic like this:

 | F = MS\ :sub:`mod` / SS\ :sub:`res`